TylorS/typed/apps/website/content/guides/ui-radio-group.md

 order: 234
 ---

 Radio buttons answer one question with one choice.
 Their group name, selected value, and focus position are related but different concepts. `RadioGroup.State` stores a selected string `value` and composite focus fields; each native Item supplies its own stable ID and value.
-Start with [Checkbox](/explore/ui-checkbox) for independent choices and [collections and focus](/explore/ui-collections-and-focus) for the registration model.
+Use [Checkbox](/explore/ui-checkbox) for independent choices; [collections and focus](/explore/ui-collections-and-focus) explains registration.

 ## Build the group from real inputs